vlad-saling/bless-build-sublimetext2/README.md

 Installing
 ----------
-Download and unpack to Sublime Text 2 Packages folder or use Sublime Package manager (Searc for BlessCss)
+Download and unpack to Sublime Text 2 Packages folder or use Sublime Package manager (Search for BlessCss)